LukeSmithxyz/landchad/content/mail/validate.md

 {{< img alt="Adding the OpenDKIM TXT entry in DNS settings" src="/pix/dkim-01.png" link="/pix/dkim-01.png" >}}

-On my registrar, Epik, this is how it is input, but on some registrars, it may be required to include your domain name as well as `mail._domainkey.example.org`.
+On my registrar, this is how it is input, but on some registrars, it may be required to include your domain name as well as `mail._domainkey.example.org`.

 If you have your own DNS server, add a TXT entry as follows: